As Coronavirus-based panic hits unprecedented heights around the world, epidemiologists believe the world is prepared to fight this pandemic.

 As of April 17, China appears to have almost wholly overcome the worst of the virus, reporting only 26 new cases, the lowest in two weeks.

 In addition, several leading Chinese companies are reporting that they're getting back to normal operations.

 E-commerce giant Alibaba is reportedly back to full staffing for its package and food delivery units according to Fool.com, while CNBC is reporting that tech giant Apple has reopened all of its 42 Apple stores in China, up from 29 on February 24 and zero on February 9, when Apple shut down all of its stores as a precaution.

-In addition, Apple said its production facilities in China are back to 50% capacity and should be at full capacity by the end of the month.
+In addition, Apple said its production facilities in China are back to over 50 per cent capacity and should be at full capacity by the end of the month.

 Outside Hubei, about 60 per cent of small to medium-sized firms and 95 per cent of large ones have gone back to work, industry vice-minister Xin Guobin said on Friday.

 As China gets domestic economic activity back to normal it will also coordinate with other countries to push forward on resuming business as the pandemic stokes concern about China's prospects, Xin said.

 The disease causes no or only mild symptoms in 81 per cent of cases.

 According to the World Health Organisation (WHO), case studies conducted so far from patients with mild cases of COVID-19 show most come down with a fever and dry cough.
 They may also experience fatigue and muscle aches.
 (A small percentage have abdominal pain and diarrhoea a day before the fever begins.)

 In the remaining 14 per cent, it can cause severe pneumonia, and in just 5 per cent, it can become critical or even fatal.